Program-Understanding/fuse-dataset/README.md

 ## Case study firmware

-For a small example firmware used in the documentation, run:
+To download the small example firmware used in the case study expeirments, run:

 ```bash
 ./casestudy-dataset/scripts/download_unifi_image.sh